sabritekin/spring-cities/README.md

 A Spring Boot & React application to manipulate city information predefined in a CSV file.

 ## Prerequisites
   The project uses 3 different profiles: "dev", "test" and "prod".
 Running the application with different profiles requires different prerequisites which are detailed below.
+The default profile is: "dev".

 ## dev
   - Go to the root directory and run: mvn clean install -Pdev